marcmodin/generative-ai-projects/middleman-ai/README.md

 # Middleman Project

-This is a Streamlit application that allows users to interact with a chat interface.
+This is a Streamlit application that allows users to interact with a Bedrock chat interface using the Claude V2 model.
 Users can submit questions, and the application will generate responses.
 The application also includes a feature to clear the chat history.

 ## Local Development